 Where the design community meets.

-Indianapolis, IN Executive Design Partner Joined about 6 years ago
+Indianapolis, IN Executive Design Partner Joined over 6 years ago

 You’ve missed the point completely.
 You don’t like Medium’s price, totally fine.
 Don’t pay for it.
 Don’t like it?
 Take it up with them.

 Medium uses that measly $5 to pay the author of this article (me).
 So you effectively asked someone to steal it for you in the comments.
 Odd indeed.

 And while the value you personally ascribe to Medium is completely beside the point, it’s worth mentioning your attitude toward the cost is preposterous. $5/mo for a platform where you admit to reading 30 articles a month is more than reasonable.
 And “edging toward Netflix??
 Medium costs 60% less than Netflix (which is a completely unrelated expense and nonsensical to even compare).

 So yes, your request to effectively steal while scoffing at $5/mo being unreasonable is totally odd and nowhere near standard or ethical.

 That's an odd statement to make considering that money goes to the author of the article you're wanting to read.
 How good do the articles need to be in order for them to deserve payment?

 Of all those, the only software companies you mentioned are Slack and MS Office.
 The disnction is that if you don’t pay somebody to use their software, then they aren’t a software company.
 I’m not trying to be nitpicky but the distinction matters (and that’s probably something I should expound in at some point).

 Also it’s worth noting my other response in this thread that I didn’t adequately separate motion from animation, which I should have.
 I’m talking more abt larger animations, the likes of which pollute dribbble and cause my laptop to get hotter than the sun.

 Yes that’s a great distinction I should’ve made.
 I’m talking grander animations rather than motions.
 Good point.